DelroyGayle/KoolAIChess/TESTING.md

 ### **Play Entire Games**
 At this stage, I decided to finish off testing by playing a series of full games.
-In each case, the program played all the moves and emulate the result successfully.
+In each case, the program played all the moves and emulated the result successfully.
 This includes all **147 moves and 269 moves** of Tests 34 and 35.
 The games I chose with their testdata and endgames are as follows:<p>